What Are Monster Tokens in "Yu-Gi-Oh"?

-Once fielded, tokens act similarly to normal monsters, as they don't bear special abilities, but they have ATK/DEF scores, attributes, and types just like creaturesmonsters.
+Once fielded, tokens act similarly to normal monsters, as they don't bear special abilities, but they have ATK/DEF scores, attributes, and types, just like monsters.
 However, they can't be placed into face-down defense position and completely leave the game (not banished, but entirely dispelled) when exiting the field.
-Learn more token monster rules below or skip straight to our countdown of Yu-Gi-Oh's best token-summoning cards!
+Learn more token monster rules below, or skip straight to our countdown of Yu-Gi-Oh's best token-summoning cards!

 Token Monster FAQ

 - Can token monsters be used as materials for extra deck monsters?
 Depends.
 Unless a token's summoning card states otherwise, tokens can be used for tribute, fusion, synchro, and link summons.
 However, they can never be used as material for xyz summons since they'd just disappear rather than attach to the xyz monster as an xyz unit.

 - How do I represent a token in a duel?
 While most monster tokens have official releases of their specific token, even official tournaments helpfully allow you to use almost anything to represent a token.
 Many players opt for fan-made cards to give their deck a personal blend.
 If you don't have any around, it's good to use objects with two different, easily-seen rotations to represent attack and defense positions.
 The heads and tails sides of coins or the lowest and highest values on a die also work well.

 - Where do I keep my tokens during a duel?
 Since tokens don't go in your main or extra deck, you can keep them anywhere nearby that's quickly accessible.
 Conceal them at first to prevent your opponent from receiving clues about what type of deck you're playing.